botbreeder/mudbasic/README.md

 Defining all of these things takes a lot of abstraction, and I don't think we can do it without natural language.
 Concurrently, true natural language is full of ambiguities and special cases, so not exactly the right tool for the job.

-The approach taken here is that of a controlled language, made of statements that look like natural language sentences, with placeholders.
-These statements are identified by numbers or identifiers, and they have placeholders that can hold references to other statements.
+The approach taken here is that of a controlled language, made of statements that look like natural language sentences, with moving parts.
+These statements are identified by numbers, and they take arguments that can, among other things, be references to other statements.

 Here is a dumb example, Jackie the cat and her human pet Jane.